 Expert advice on featured snippets

-In 2018, quick answers are most definitely in.
+Quick answers are most definitely in.
 Time is the ultimate asset, and this is especially true when it comes to search.
-This means optimizing your content for featured snippets and voice search, i.e., long-tail keywords that relate more to a conversational tone and solve very specific questions.
+This means optimizing your content for featured snippets and voice search, e.g., long-tail keywords that relate more to a conversational tone and solve very specific questions.
 One of every five searches now come from voice, and this will only continue to grow.

 Do a little digging.
 It’s likely you’ll find an available opportunity that is relevant to your website or business.
 I had a client in the organic food industry, and we found a featured snippet opportunity for a specific ingredient and then decided to create a long-form, comprehensive blog post containing recipes made with said ingredient.
 We were able to push it up to the featured snippet within a week!